Follow-up Q&A to the Webinar "Lean Logistics & Supply Chain Networks: 8 Guiding Principles"

 Download excerpts from the workbook Building a Lean Fulfillment Stream and read related articles.

-Read the curriculum for "Building the Lean Fulfillment Stream: Supply Chain and Logistics Management" workshop.
+Take a deep dive into lean logistics and distriution in LEI's Lean Supply Chain and Lean Warehousing and Distribution workshops.
 The workshop highlights the critical elements and "must know" concepts of lean as they apply to the supply chain and logistics.

 To get first notice of LEI's free webinars and follow-up postings, make sure you receive our e-letters.
 Log in, then click the "My Profile" link at the top right on the homepage.
 Check the box "LEI Newsletters."